ForEvolve/forevolve.github.io/_posts/en/2017-08-30-design-patterns-web-api-service-and-repository-part-6.md

 ### INinjaRepository
 The `INinjaRepository` look the same as the `INinjaService` but their responsibilities are different.
-The repository's goal is to read and write data while the service is to handle the domain logic.
+The repository's goal is to read and write data while the service's goal is to handle the domain logic.

 As you can see, once again, we are building a simple CRUD data access interface.